Directions for Spa Solution® and Purge Use

 5. Clean and rinse both sides of the cover and head rests.
 You can use some Spa Solution® mixed with warm water, or household bleach with warm water.

 If the cover has any breaks or tears, we recommend it be replaced.
 Flush the inside of the cover with your garden hose.
 The inside of covers have been known to harbor molds, mildews and bacteria all of which drip from condensation through the cover back into the spa water.

-6. Put clean or new filter(s) back in, and refill your spa using a garden hose Pre-Filter.
+6. Put clean or new filter(s) back in, and refill your spa using our garden hose Pre-Filter.
 Turn power on.

-7. Add recommended amount of Spa Chlorine Granules (99% sodium dichlor).
+7. Add recommended amount of our Spa Chlorine Granules, or similar product.

-8. After temperature reaches 90 degrees or above, add Spa Solution® (1-full bottle for spas up to 500 gallons or 2000 litres).
-You don’t need to check your pH on a regular basis because Spa Solution will maintain pH at normal levels automatically.
+9. After temperature reaches 32 degrees C (90°F) or above, add Spa Solution® (1-full bottle for spas up to 500 gallons or 2000 litres).
+You don’t need to check your pH on a regular basis because Spa Solution will maintain and lock the pH automatically.

 ADDITIONAL HINTS AND TIPS FOR USING SPA SOLUTION®

-1. We recommend selective use of fragrances with this product because not all are compatible.
+1. Use of fragrances sparingly because not all are compatible.
 Try a small amount at a time to test for compatibility.

 To clear up cloudy water: